larsvinter/react-native-awesome-button/README.md

 ### Component properties
 - `states` (Object) - object of all possible states and parameters for each state.
-The following parameters can be used:
+Each state has a nested object.
+The key used will be the name for that specific state.
+The following parameters can be used inside each sub-object:
   - `touchable` (Bool) - indicates if the button will receive touch event in this state
   - `onClick` (Function) - the function to call when button is clicked in this state
   - `spinner` (Bool) - if true then the button will show a spinner in this state